Isomorphism Testing Parameterized by Genus and Beyond: Finding Disjoint and Connected Subgraphs

-Now, the basic idea of the inductive proof is to consider a leave $c$ and construct the graphs $H_1,H_2,H_3$ from a solution $H_1',H_2',H_3'$ obtained by induction after removing all vertices of color $c$ (i.e., removing the leave $c$ from the tree $F$).
-Let $d$ denote the parent of $c$.
-A particularly difficult case occurs if $G[V_d,V_c]$ is isomorphic to $2K_{2,h}$, i.e., it is the disjoint union of two copies of $K_{2,h}$, where $|V_c| = 4$ and $h \geq 3$ (see Figure \ref{fig:find-subgraphs}).
-Here, it may happen that $V(H_1',H_2',H_3') \cap V_d$ is a subset of one of the two components of $G[V_d,V_c]$.
-In this case, it is impossible to extend all three graphs to the color $c$ while preserving connectedness.
-To resolve this problem, we introduce a partition $\CP_d$ which propagates the requirement that both connected components must be covered by $V(H_1',H_2',H_3')$ up the tree $F$ (see Property \ref{item:disjoint-trees-output-4}).
+Finally, a particularly difficult case occurs if $G[V_d,V_c]$ is isomorphic to $2K_{2,h}$, i.e., it is the disjoint union of two copies of $K_{2,h}$, where $|V_c| = 4$ and $h \geq 3$ (see Figure \ref{fig:find-subgraphs-b}).
+Here, it is not possible to contract the two components since the corresponding color class in the contracted graph would only contain two elements (which violates Requirement \ref{item:disjoint-trees-input-1}).
+Also, it may happen that $V(H_1',H_2',H_3') \cap V_d$ is a subset of one of the two components of $G[V_d,V_c]$ (which prevents us from using the first mechanism).
+To resolve this problem, we introduce a partition $\CP_d$ which propagates the additional requirement that both connected components must be covered by $V(H_1',H_2',H_3')$ up the tree $F$ (see Property \ref{item:disjoint-trees-output-4}), which allows us to employ the first mechanism again.
 Unfortunately, this additional requirement introduces further challenges for other cases.
 To compensate for this, we exploit the fact that we can potentially use vertices from $V_c$ to connect parts from $H_r$ that can not be connected in another way.
 To be more precise, if $V(H_r') \cap V_d$ were to contain vertices $v_r,v_r'$ from the same connected component of $G[V_d,V_c]$, it would be acceptable if these vertices were not connected in $H_r'$ since, as soon as we add some vertex $w_r \in V_c$, this vertex will establish a connection between $v_r$ and $v_r'$.
 This simple idea is captured by Requirement \ref{item:disjoint-trees-input-4} and Property \ref{item:disjoint-trees-output-5}.
 If we construct $H_r'$ in such a way that $V(H_r') \cap V_d = \{v_r\}$, then there is a partition $\CQ_d^{v_1,v_2,v_3} = (Q_1,Q_2,Q_3) \preceq \CP_d$ which has the property that all vertices within one block may be connected by a vertex from the class $V_c$.
 Hence, it is sufficient if $H_r'$ is connected after adding all the vertices from $Q_r$ to $H_r'$ and turning $Q_r$ into a clique.
 Now, this is precisely what Property \ref{item:disjoint-trees-output-5} guarantees.

 Now, let us turn to the inductive proof of the above statement.
 The base case $|C_V| = 1$ is trivial.
 Each of the graphs $H_r$, $r \in \{1,2,3\}$, consists of a single vertex and one can clearly ensure that all properties are satisfied.